julisunkan/penman/README.md

 Access the admin panel at: `/secret-admin-panel`

 Features:
+- **Scrape New Tutorials**: Enter a URL directly in the admin panel to scrape and add tutorials
 - View all tutorials in a table
 - Edit tutorial titles and descriptions
 - Delete tutorials (removes HTML files and images)

+**Allowed Domains for Scraping**:
+- hackingarticles.in
+- cybersecuritynews.com
+- hackthebox.com
+- tryhackme.com

 **Note**: The admin panel has no authentication by design, as specified in the project requirements.
+Scraping is restricted to the allowed domains list for security.

 ## Project Structure